rfeinberg3/rfeinberg3/README.md

 # Ryan Feinberg - Software & AI Engineer

 Welcome to my GitHub portfolio!
-I am Software Developer with a strong foundation in AI/ML and Deep Learning, as well as a passion for creative AI implementations.
+I am Software Developer with a strong foundation in AI/ML and Deep Learning.
+I have a passion for creative AI solutions and products.

 ## Overview